 How Ayahuasca cured my Hepatitis B:

-Update (~2 yrs later): My doctor in New York has performed 3 tests following my return at different intervals and I still don’t have the virus and the cherry on top: my body produced antibodies, which means I will never have Hep B again!
+Update (~2 yrs later): My doctor in New York has performed 3 tests following my return from Peru at different intervals and I still don’t have the virus and the cherry on top: my body produced antibodies, which means I will never have Hep B again!

 My healing journey in Peru: